zaidajani/crud-db/readme.md

 Fun fact:

-<b>The code of the application is so simple and small, that it is smaller than the readme, and is so functional!</b>
+<b>The code of the application is so simple and small, that it is smaller than the readme, and is so functional!, As more contributions came, the code increased!</b>

+## test

+run `npm test` to see how functional the app is and the testing status.
+If it is not working, make an issue on the repository.

-# Hacktoberfest
+## Hacktoberfest

 This project can have pull requests for hacktoberfest, and if it is relevant, or useful, it will surely be excepted!.